-With all the excitement in finding out I am going to San Francisco for the Lonely Planet Blog Awards party – I was planning on taking a well earned weekend off but that was short lived.
-Got to talking to Jeannie on the coconut phone this morning and she reminded me about the big march today in support of protecting the mangroves and keeping the wildlife safe instead of developing the heck out of natural areas that are more beneficial left untouched.
+With all the excitement in finding out I’m going to San Francisco for the Lonely Planet Blog Awards, I was planning on taking a well earned weekend off, but that was short lived.
+Got to talking to Jeannie on the phone this morning, and she reminded me about the big march today in support of protecting the mangroves and keeping the wildlife safe, instead of developing the heck out of natural areas that are more beneficial left untouched.

-I hitched a ride to town with Jeannie got to say a quick hi bye to TQ and Keli at tropic and then headed to Hol Chan office to meet Jeannie for the parade.
-Since we were in Jeannie’s cart we got to do the ADD version of the parade – watched it take off – took a short cut to catch the front view coming down middle street – joined the tail end again for a few min before taking a side street towards the part to catch the grand finally at the park.
+I hitched a ride to town with Jeannie, got to say a quick hi/bye to TQ and Keli at tropic, and then headed to the Hol Chan office to meet with friends for the parade.
+Since we were in Jeannie’s cart we got to do the ADD version of the parade; watched it take off, caught the front view coming down middle street, joined the tail end again, then took a side street to catch the grand finale at the park.

-Just spoke to TQ seems like the march breakers have taken over the planet and all the available seats – she doing a boomerang back to San Pedro.
+Just spoke to TQ – seems like the march breakers have taken over the planet and all the available seats.
+She’s doing a boomerang back to San Pedro.

-Below is a bit more on what the day was about courtesy of an email sent from Denise Lee (changed wording slightly as it is a done deal)
+Below is a bit more on what the day was about.
+Courtesy of an email sent from Denise Lee.

-Among items up for auction were Island Ferry for the Gold Pass for the Auction for unlimited travel on the island ferry for a whole month, T-shirts, Bumper stickers, Children’s art work.
+Among items up for auction were Island Ferry tickets (unlimited travel for a whole month), T-shirts, bumper stickers and children’s art work.
 Food and drinks were also sold to raise money.

-All funds raised will be used to promote awareness through TV, Radio,
+All funds raised will be used to promote awareness through TV, radio, and newspaper ads.